-The 7 stress management techniques make up a tool box of strategies that you can use at any time where you are feeling stressed and want to get your life back on track.
-The more you use these tools, the more proactive you are in managing your stress levels.
-By managing your stress, you minimise the negative influence it can have on your quality of life.
+These 7 stress management techniques make up a tool box of strategies and skills that you can use at any time when you are feeling stressed and want to get your life back on track.
+The more you use these tools, the more proactive you become in managing your stress levels.
+By managing your stress, you minimize the negative influence it can have on your quality of life.

-1. Write Down 5 Benefits You Will Achieve When You Have Your Stress Under Control
+1. Write Down 5 Benefits of Having Your Stress Under Control

-When making change or implementing anything new in your life, it is important to identify the benefits for you.
-The 5 identified benefits become the incentives to encourage and motivate you to make the changes and take action.
-Once you have these 5 benefits written down, then ask yourself these 2 questions:
+When making changes or implementing anything new in your life, it is important to identify the benefits for you.
+The five identified benefits become the incentives to encourage and motivate you to make the changes and take action.
+Once you have these five benefits written down, then ask yourself these two questions:

-Write these responses on stick-it notes and put these notes in a place where every morning you see them.
+Write these responses on stick-it notes and put these notes in a place where you can see them.

-2. Get To Know Who You Are And Give Yourself Some Slack
+2. Get to Know Yourself and Give Yourself Some Slack

 When you know who you are and what is important to you, you will take action to manage the negative activities that are not serving you well.

-Striving for perfection in everything you do and comparing yourself to others will not be so important to you when you know who you are and you are very happy with you.
+Striving for perfection in everything you do and comparing yourself to others will not be so important to you when you know who you are and are happy with you.

 3. Exercise Regularly